The Bankrate promise

 How much could you pay when your ARM resets?
 Make sure you have a clear understanding of the annual cap and the lifetime cap on your ARM.
 The annual cap will give you an idea of how much the rate could increase when it resets, and the lifetime cap is the maximum allowed for the entire duration of the loan.

 Are you paying off an interest-only ARM?
 If your ARM included an interest-only introductory period, you’ve only needed to pay the interest, not the principal.
 Your payments will rise significantly when you have to pay down the actual loan, so it may be smart to refinance to a fixed-rate option.

 Refinancing an ARM to a fixed-rate mortgage can be a wise investment in your financial future, potentially saving you thousands in lower monthly mortgage payments over the life of the loan.
 Not only that, you’ll be spared the uncertainty and stress that may accompany a fluctuating mortgage rate.
-Before you make your decision, you’ll need to take a holistic look at your financial situation and consider factors like your credit score, financial goals, and ability to afford closing costs.
+Before you make your decision, take a holistic look at your financial situation and consider factors like your credit score, financial goals, and ability to afford closing costs.